About the project

 ExoMars will be the first mission to combine the ability to move across the surface of Mars and to analyse the Red Planet at depth.

 The robotic rover will carry a drilling set and a suite of scientific instruments designed for biological and geochemical research, while the instruments on board the landing platform will be dedicated to the investigation of its nearest environment.
-The launch of the ExoMars 2020 mission is planned for July 2020, with an anticipated landing on Mars in April 2021.
+The launch of the ExoMars 2022 mission is planned for August-October 2022, with an anticipated landing on Mars in 2023.

 Read more about the risks of landing on Mars (ESA web pages).